measure-sh/measure/self-host/sessionator/README.md

 The `--clean` flag would remove all old data for **only** matching apps in `config.toml`.
 Use this if you want to clear data for certain apps.

 Additionally, when using `--clean` mention the app name in the `name` field per app, like this.
+The names should match exactly as the app names in Measure dashboard.

 ```toml
 [apps.sample-app]